MSF-UK/HHOT-Handbook/README.md

 # Congradulations!
 You now have visualised your data!

-**or you are having issues visualising your data.
+**....or you are having issues visualising your data.
 If the latter, please try the following steps.**

 1. Try retracing your steps through Stage 6 of the process, looking for configuration errors.
 Double check that the changes to the dashboard configuration match those made earlier to the data collection form.